Meet the Members

 Bill Lenihan - Fundraising Committee Chair & Lions Den Co-ordinator

-In 2019 he got talking to Annie Vicars at our World Sight Day stall in the Malls and she persuaded him to join us at a dinner meeting at The Hatch.
+In 2019 Bill got talking to Annie Vicars at our World Sight Day stall in the Malls and she persuaded him to join us at a dinner meeting at The Hatch.
 It was the usual rowdy, good-humoured affair and he was pretty much sold on us.
 But he's a cautious soul and attended two business meetings before being badged up on 8th January 2020 (must have been a New Year's resolution).
 He kept a low profile at first before taking on the onerous task of Fundraising Chairman.
-He's taken to it like a duck to soup but like all of us charities, found his fundraising 'duck wings clipped' because of – guess what – Covid of course.
+He's taken to it like a duck to soup but like all of us charities, found his fundraising 'duck-wings clipped' because of – guess what – Covid of course.
 However, with the easing of that situation he's reinstated our Giant Easter Egg raffle, persuading various hitherto untried venues to participate.
-His recent particular success was the staging of a Prostate Cancer PSA testing event for gents aged 40 and above which was attended by approximately 140 - a terrific community service.
+His recent particular success was the staging of a Prostate Cancer PSA testing event for gents aged 40 and above two consecutive years, which was attended by approximately 140 - a terrific community service.
 And, as yet another Vaccination Volunteer, we thank you also.

 THE MOTLEY CREW